 Here are the basic tools you will need when learning how to dye fabric.

 - CONTAINER - Stainless steel pot or large container that won't stain or you can throw away after.

 - STIRRER - Something to stir your fabric within the pot like a wooden spoon or stick.
 If it is not metal it will get stained so choose something you can throw away or keep just for dyeing.

 - FABRIC DYE

 Some fabrics accept dye very easily and are more suited to fabric dyes.
-Natural fabrics like cotton, linen and silk and wool fall into this category.
+Natural fabrics like cotton, linen, and silk, and wool fall into this category.
 Cotton knits and old t-shirts make great experimental starting points.
-Synthetics do not dye well.
+Synthetic fabrics do not dye well.

 If you are not sure of your fabric’s content check the label or try a burning test on a scrap.
 Natural fabrics burn more easily than synthetics.
 A synthetic fabric will burn and melt leaving a bead of plastic residue.

 - Natural fabrics take dye better than synthetics

 - Cotton fabric is considered to be one of the best fabrics to dye

 - Rayon while only semi-natural, takes dye very well and is very popular for floaty clothing designed for hot climates.